contributte/contributte-site/sites/contributte/index.md

 ---
 layout: HeroLayout
 metaTitle: Contributte - First class extensions, addons and plugins for Nette Framework.
-Planty of examples and tricks for Nette.
+Plenty of examples and tricks for Nette.
 ---

 <header class="text-center pb-24">